blackberry/VSPlugin/README.md

 More info [here] (http://connect.microsoft.com/VisualStudio/feedback/details/814147/dia-sdk-installed-into-wrong-directory).

 ##Build commands
-1. VSNDKPluginBuild.bat – A batch file that builds the various components of the BlackBerry Native Plug-in to the ..\buildresults folder.
+1. build.bat – A batch file that builds the various components of the BlackBerry Native Plug-in to the ..\_BuildResults folder.
-2. VSNDKPluginSetup.bat – A batch file that installs the newly built components of the BlackBerry Native Plug-in to the correct locations on your computer.
+2. setup.bat – A batch file that installs the newly built components of the BlackBerry Native Plug-in to the correct locations on your computer.

 ##Contributing
 The BlackBerry Native Plug-in for Microsoft Visual Studio project currently contains the following code branches: